CheoljongPaek/TypeScript2021/README.md

 .2: the basic typings

-project.1_todo: apply the typings including void with eslintrc
+project.1_todo: apply the typings including void, simple interface with eslintrc

-.3:
+.3: all about interface